Skip to main content

 Hello lovelies, I hope you're all doing well and got to enjoy the holidays (if you had any).
 We were so happy to get to travel a little again, namely for a family weekend in Ticino.
 Ticino is always worth a trip, so the joy was great when we were asked whether we'd like to be part of the blogger trip in collaboration with Ticino Tourismus* again.
 Several blogger families traveled to Ticino for the weekend and went on different excursions and had all sorts of adventures.
 Joining us were: Die Angelones, Foodwerk.ch, Swiss Family Fun & Mamarocks.ch, and I'll link their posts for you below.

-The trip started as always by train — and the special thing this year: with the completion of the Ceneri Base Tunnel, getting to Ticino is even faster.
-This time we were in Lugano, and from Zurich main station to Lugano now takes less than 2 HOURS — perfect, right?
+The trip started as always by train – and the special thing this year: with the completion of the Ceneri Base Tunnel, getting to Ticino is even faster.
+The base tunnel has been in routine operation since December 2020 and cut the regional train ride between Locarno and Lugano from 50 to 22 minutes.
+This time we were in Lugano, and from Zurich main station to Lugano now takes less than 2 HOURS – perfect, right?
 No changing trains is needed either, so the holiday can begin in a wonderfully relaxed way.

 Hotel Bigatt